Distance / Elevation: 4 miles / 850 feet / Counterclockwise loop

 Difficulty: Medium.
 This 4 mile loop has a few steep and sandy ups and downs while winding along singletrack through sage and boulders.

 Views: The famous Bishop Skyline spans along the trail.
-Up close and over your shoulder views of Mont Humphry, Basin, and Tom.
+Up close and over your shoulder views of Mount Humphreys, Basin, and Mt.
+Tom.

 The Tungsten Hills sit directly beneath the Sierra skyline towering above Bishop.
 The rocky mounds are webbed with trails and OHV roads.
 With plenty of options, it’s a playground for winter trail running.
 This Tungsten City Loop is a 4 mile run that gets you close to the big mountains with no shortage of additional miles if you desire a longer run.